dihedron/netcheck/README.md

 Create one or more **bundles**, each containing the set of checks to run.
 It's possible to write bundles in JSON or YAML format.
 See directory `_tests` for examples.

 Supported protocols include TCP, UDP, ICMP, SSH, HTTP, HTTPs, TLS over streams (TLS) and TLS over datagrams (DTLS), the latter three including certificate verification; TCP, UDP, SSH, TLS and DTLS checks require an address including hostname/IP address and port (`host.example.com:80` or `192.168.1.15:443`); ICMP checks only require the hostname or IP address; HTTP, HTTPS and SSH checks will use the default protocol ports (80, 443 and 22 respectively) if none is specified.

+HTTP/HTTPS and SSH checks behave differently from TCP and TLS checks in that they also try to establish a valid connection at the application level of the network stack.
+This means that while a TCP check to `example.com:80` will connect to the web server `example.com` on port `80` and report whether the packet flow succeeded, an HTTP test against the same address will also check if the response is a valid (HTTP 200 status code) response; the HTTPS check (typically run against port `443`) will additionally perform a TLS handshake and check that the server certificate is valid.
+When the `sso` flag is set to true, the check will also try to use the local Kerberos/NTLM identity to authenticate the request on the web server.

 It's possible to specify the default timeout for the whole bundle, or more specific timeouts for each check within a bundle.
 Moreover it's possible to specify how many times to retry in case of failure and a wait time between attempts.